Filip Kostić

-Filip Kostić (Филип Костић, /sr/; born 1 November 1992) is a Serbian professional footballer who plays as a left midfielder, left wing-back or left winger for Serie A club Juventus and the Serbia national team.
+Filip Kostić (Филип Костић, /sr/; born 1 November 1992) is a Serbian professional footballer who plays as a left midfielder or left wing-back for Eredivisie club PSV and the Serbia national team.

+In the past, Kostić played for Radnički Kragujevac, FC Groningen, VfB Stuttgart, Hamburger SV, Eintracht Frankfurt, and Juventus.
+In 2024–25, he was on loan at Fenerbahçe.
+Kostić represented Serbia at the 2018 FIFA World Cup, 2022 FIFA World Cup, and UEFA Euro 2024.

 Club career

 Radnički Kragujevac

 Kostić made his senior debut with Radnički Kragujevac in 2010 at the age of 17.
 This was after the club was promoted to the Serbian SuperLiga from the Serbian First League.
 He began attracting the interest of several clubs, including Red Star Belgrade, Anderlecht, Udinese, and Tottenham Hotspur.
 On 15 April 2012, he was named starting left winger in Sportal's ideal team of round 24 in the SuperLiga.